abdulbadii/history-tidying/README.md

 $ h
 is entering this interactive history tidying

-So don't forget to do
-$ h -w

-after tidying up and feeling sure it's best improved, so would be saved in ~/.bash_history before exit
+So don't forget to save in ~/.bash_history after tidying up before exit